I promised the Cheryl Atkins audio, and I just, I didn't get to it.

 We're self-employed, so we keep a radio going.

-Yesterday, he had to run into the hardware store, and you played a song from Putin uh about Obama, and he wanted Barry to grow a set, and I was in hysterics waiting for him to come out of the store, and I couldn't get through yesterday to ask you to play it again.
+And I was in hysterics waiting for him to come out of the store, and I couldn't get through yesterday to ask you to play it again.

 Gladly play it again.

-But I I have to make an observation.
+But I have to make an observation.

-I just want to point out I've always maintained that this program increases productivity.
+I just want to point out, I've always maintained that this program increases productivity.

 And you just admitted it.